pyg-team/pytorch-frame/README.md

 **[Documentation](https://pyg-team-pytorch-frame.readthedocs-hosted.com)**

-PyTorch Frame is a tabular deep learning extension library for [PyTorch](https://pytorch.org/).
-Modern data is stored in a table format with heterogeneous columns with different semantic types, e.g. numerical (age, price), categorical (gender, product type), time, text(descriptions), images(pictures), etc. The goal of PyTorch Frame is to build a deep learning framework to perform effective machine learning on such complex data.

-PyTorch Frame allow existing (and future) methods to be easily and intuitively implemented in a modular way.
-The library includes various methods for deep learning on tables from a variety of published papers.
-In addition, it includes easy-to-use mini-batch loaders, a large number of common benchmark datasets, and intuitive interfaces for custom dataset integration.
+PyTorch Frame is a deep learning extension for [PyTorch](https://pytorch.org/), designed for heterogeneous tabular data with different column types, including numerical, categorical, time, text, and images.
+It offers a modular framework for implementing existing and future methods.
+The library features methods from state-of-the-art models, user-friendly mini-batch loaders, benchmark datasets, and interfaces for custom data integration.

-With PyTorch Frame, we aim to democratize the deep learning research for tabular data.
-Whether you're an experienced deep learning researcher, a novice delving into machine learning, or a Kaggle enthusiast, PyTorch Frame makes experimenting with different architectures a breeze.

-Our aspirations for PyTorch Frame are twofold:
+PyTorch Frame democratizes deep learning research for tabular data, catering to both novices and experts alike.
+Our goals are:

-1. **To Propel Deep Learning Research for Tabular Data:** Historically, tree-based models have superior performance on tabular datasets.
-However, tree-based models have many limitations, for example, they cannot be trained with downstream models like GNNs, RNNs and Transformers, hence hard to be integrated into larger systems.
-Tree-based models also cannot handle diverse column types, like text or sequences.
-Recent research shows that some deep learning models have comparable, if not better, performance on larger datasets.
-This is not to mention the advantages in training efficiency with massive data scales.
+1. **Advance Deep Learning for Tabular Data:** Historically, tree-based models excelled with tabular data but had notable limitations, such as integration difficulties with GNNs, RNNs, and Transformers, and handling diverse column types.
+Recent studies suggest deep learning models can outperform them, especially on large datasets.

-2. **To Support Enhanced Semantic Types and Model Architectures:** We aim to extend PyTorch Frame's functionalities to handle a wider variety of semantic types, such as time sequences.
-Concurrently, we're focusing on extending PyTorch Frame to latest technologies like large language models.
+2. **Expand Functionalities and Model Architectures:** We are enhancing PyTorch Frame to manage diverse semantic types, like time images, language, and sequences, and integrate cutting-edge technologies like large language models.

 * [Library Highlights](#library-highlights)
 * [Architecture Overview](#architecture-overview)